GPU Artifacting Examples, How to Test, and Fixes

 Replace the graphics card

-If none of the above works, especially if the problem is with the VRAM, you might need to get a new graphics card.
+If the problem is with the VRAM (a part of your GPU), you might need to get a new graphics card, because you usually can’t just replace the VRAM.

 Nyau Wai Hoe